BenjaSanchez/academic-kickstart/content/publication/2022/04/heterogeneity/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Overview of the main transporters in _D. hansenii_.
-Taken from the original publication: https://doi.org/10.1111/1751-7915.13954"
+  caption: "Overview of the three subpopulations uncovered.
+Taken from the original publication: https://doi.org/10.1128/aem.02307-21"
   focal_point: ""
   preview_only: false